Recognition of prior learning and prior credit

-Procedures on how recognition is operated are provided in the Code of practice for the recognition of prior learning and prior credit: taught programmes.
-The parameters within which credit awarded by a UK higher education degree-awarding body can be transferred are given in the Regulations for taught programmes.
-Guidance on assessment procedures can be found in the Code of practice for assessment and feedback.
-A brief guide for applicants about credit transfer and recognition of prior learning can be found here.
+Procedures on how recognition is operated are provided in the code of practice for the recognition of prior learning and prior credit: taught programmes.
+The parameters within which credit awarded by a UK higher education degree-awarding body can be transferred are given in the regulations for taught programmes.
+Guidance on assessment procedures can be found in the code of practice for assessment and feedback.

 In order to apply for recognition of prior learning or prior credits, please use the correct application form:

-- Application form for the credit exemption based on Recognition of Prior Credit (RPC) (docx)
+- Application for credit transfer exemption based on Recognition of Prior Credit (doc)

-- Application form for the credit exemption based on Recognition of Prior Learning (RPL) or a combination of Prior Learning (RPL) and Prior Credit (RPC) (docx)
+- Application form for Recognition of Prior Learning or combination of RPL-RPC claims (doc).